cloudyyoung/smart-kanban-board-java9/iteration1/README.md

 - Yunfan Yang

 ## Description
-A kanban board is a popular organizational tool that helps the user to vizualise workflow.
+A kanban board is a popular organizational tool that helps the user to visualize workflow.
 This is done by taking a project, dividing it into smaller events, and then staging the events so that they can be moved through a pipeline of categories as they are completed.
-There is a standard of four categories to divide work into: backlog, to do, doing, and done.
+There is a standard of four categories to divide work into backlog, to do, doing, and done.
 These boards are typically done on a large surface like a whiteboard or a wall.

-These typcially do not work well for users that work in different locations (such as students) because they are not portable and take a lot of space.
-Another drawback is that when the user has lots of projects on the go, the main board can become overwhelming with events.
+This typically does not work well for users that work in different locations (such as students) because they are not portable and take a lot of space.
+Another drawback is that when the user has lots of projects on the go, the board can become overwhelming with events.

 Our SmartKanban application takes the fundamental principals of a physical kanban board and makes it digital.
 To solve the